 Science killed another myth today.
 This one has been around for a while and is almost universally accepted by shelter staff, rescue folks and dog trainers alike (including me).
 This is the belief that I am talking about: "Shelter dogs who have been trained to sit on command are viewed more positively by potential adopters and are more likely to be … Continue reading When Sit Doesn’t Mean S*it.

 The Kindle edition of "Only Have Eyes for You: Exploring Canine Research with The Science Dog" is now available!
 Click on the image below for more information and to order.
 Book description: In her second Science Dog book, Linda Case tackles commonly held beliefs about canine nutrition, pet foods, behavior, social cognition and training.
 Each of the book’s 32 … Continue reading “Only Have Eyes for You: Exploring Canine Research with The Science Dog” – Kindle Edition Now Available!

 Our youngest dog, Ally, has a 'bestie".
 Her name is Colbie and she belongs to our friend Amanda, a trainer who also works as an instructor at AutumnGold.
 Ally is a Golden Retriever.
 Colbie is a Pit Bull Terrier, adopted from our local shelter while Amanda was on staff there.
 Being young girls, both Ally and … Continue reading Pretty in Pink

-We recently started a new Beginner class at AutumnGold, a course designed for dogs who have had little or no previous training.
+We recently started a new Beginner class at my training school, a course designed for dogs who have had little or no previous training.
 Generally this class is composed of young dogs less than one year of age and a few older dogs who have been recently adopted from a shelter or rescue group.
 We … Continue reading The Inhibited Dog (Its not what you think)